umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 - Then hover the folder, and click the `...`

-- Click the ... here you will get two options, the first one is Global Content, The second one is Global Content Holder
+- Here you will have two options: the first one is Global Content, the second one is the Global Content Holder

 - Pick the one you want